Welcome

 interviewer John Griff on his afternoon show of Thursday 19th February

 2009.
-Like most people, I hate hearing my own voice recorded.
+Like most people, I hate hearing my voice recorded.
 The programme implied that Aubrey was Northamptonshire's only

 world champion, and I forgot to mention that Kettering racer Murray Harrison was also a local World Champ (1999) and scored two